react-navigation/react-navigation.github.io/versioned_docs/version-5.x/configuring-links.md

 In this guide, we will configure React Navigation to handle external links.
 This is necessary if we want to:

-1. Handle deep links in React Native app
+1. Handle deep links in React Native apps on Android and iOS
 2. Enable URL integration in browser when using on Web
 3. Use [`<Link />`](link.md) or [`useLinkTo`](use-link-to.md) to navigate using paths.